UNiXMIT/UNiXextend/docs/trace.md

 ## AcuToWeb Desktop

 AcuToWeb Desktop stores logs locally within the GUI.
-The Log Level can be changed from the menu Tool -> Log Level.
-These can be saved to a file using the menu Tool -> Save Log to File.
+The Log Level can be changed from the menu Tools -> Log Level.
+These can be saved to a file using the menu Tools -> Save Log to File.

 If AcuToWeb Desktop crashes, those log files are lost and cannot be recovered.
-To write the log straight into a file you can modify the registry:
+To write the log straight into a file, you can modify the registry:

 HKEY_CURRENT_USER\SOFTWARE\Micro Focus\AcuToWeb Desktop